Published 12 Jul 2023

 80% of PRTs

-agree their mentors helped them to deepen their knowledge of their learners.
+agree that the support of their mentor helped them to deepen their knowledge of the learning needs of the students they teach.

 agree the support of their mentor enabled them to see what good practice looks like.